-Insights from research by Hugh Magill, chief fiduciary officer at Northern Trust
+Insights from research by Hugh Magill, executive vice president and chief fiduciary officer at Northern Trust

 Your relationship may not be legally bound, but your estate plan should be.